VAT & Excise Services

-Value Added Tax or VAT is a tax on the consumption or use of goods and services levied at each point of sale.
-VAT is a form of indirect tax and is levied in more than 180 countries around the world.
-The end consumer ultimately bears the cost.
-Businesses collect and account for the tax on behalf of the government.
-Value Added Tax (VAT) was introduced in the UAE on 1 January 2018.
-The rate of VAT is 5 percent.
-The registered companies will be required to maintain the records for a specified period and present the records for scrutiny.
-This period will be initially set for 5 years in UAE.
+Esteem Added Tax or VAT is a duty on the utilization of labor and products demanded at each retail location.
+VAT is a type of circuitous expense and is exacted by more than 180 nations all over the planet.
+The end buyer eventually bears the expense.
+Organizations gather and record the duty of the public authority.
+Esteem Added Tax (VAT) was presented in the UAE on 1 January 2018.
+The pace of VAT is 5%.
+The enrolled organizations will be expected to keep up with the records for a predetermined period and present the records for examination.
+This period will be at first set for quite a long time in UAE.

 Companies meeting the minimum turnover criteria will be required to get it registered for VAT.
 A Unique Tax Payer Registration Number will be provided to all the companies registered under VAT.

 A group of companies may register under a single VAT registration entity if they meet the eligibility requirements.
 Such a group is considered as a single taxable entity and allowed to balance the tax credit of member companies.
 Trade within group companies also does not attract tax.

 Taxable supplies are all supplies of goods and services made by a person that are not exempt supplies (mentioned below).
 Taxable supplies comprise of standard-rated supplies and zero-rated supplies.